 Nechells Primary E-ACT academy is committed to creating a happy and safe environment for our children to learn.
 The health and safety of all our children is paramount.
-Parents and carers are the most important people to keep their children safe.
-You should always feel confident to raise concerns about your child.

 The academy has a Designated Safeguarding Lead- Miss Jasmin Sanders; a Deputy Designated Safeguarding Lead- Mr David Camps; a Special Education Needs and Disability Co-ordinator- Mrs Sarah Mansell and two Safeguarding Officers – our Headteacher Mrs Leanne Mahony and Mr Andrew Stratford.
 This team have all had specialised training to know what to do when a concern is brought to them.